sixfwa/tempus/README.md

-# tempus
+# TEMPUS

-A command-line application to track my time.
-Making use of Google Sheets
+A command-line application to help me manage my time.
+Tempus connects to Google Sheets, and automates the input process for me.